fuqi2515/Suzukii_WGS/README.md

 (5) 6_GATK_second_gvcf.sh, 7_GATK_second_calling.sh: scripts to perform secondary variant calling and filtering.

-(6) 8_variant_filter.sh: script to performe multiple filtering steps to get high-quality variants for downstream analysis.
+(6) 8_variant_filter.sh: script to performe a series of filtering steps to extract high-quality variants for downstream analysis.

 (7) 9_SNP_annotation.sh: script to perform snp annotation using SnpEff.